Recent Inventions in the Electrical Engineering Industry

 Many recent innovations in consumer electrical engineering have to do with wearable devices and electric vehicle capabilities.

 Innovations in wearable devices also have lifesaving potential in industrial applications.
 Some wearable devices can vibrate to notify engineers if they get too close to high-voltage equipment, and they can provide valuable data without requiring a smartphone for access.
 Wearable devices also increasingly have the technology to facilitate authentication — if someone approaches sensitive equipment without the right wearable device, the machine will not grant access.
-These innovations dramatically increase electrical engineers' safety on the job.
+These innovations dramatically increase electrical engineers' workplace safety.

 Electric vehicles have steadily been gaining in popularity, and they are almost certainly the vehicles of the future because of their energy efficiency and reduced carbon emissions.
 Tesla, for instance, recently rose to $100 billion in market valuation — it is the first publicly traded carmaker in the United States to do so — and shows no sign of slowing down anytime soon.